 The Rise and Fall of the Railways

 The Formartine and Buchan Railway Co., part of the Great North of Scotland Railway, had been established in 1861 to operate a new railway line.
 Ellon railway station and the Ythan Railway Bridge opened in July 1861, as part of a line linking Aberdeen to Peterhead and Fraserburgh via stations at Arnage, Esslemont, Auchnagatt, Maud to the North and Logierieve and Udny to the South.
-In 1897, Ellon station became a junction when a new line opened between Ellon and Boddam, stopping at Auchmacoy, Pitlurg, Hatton and Cruden Bay.
+In 1897, the golden jubilee year, Ellon station became a junction when a new line opened between Ellon and Boddam, stopping at Auchmacoy, Pitlurg, Hatton and Cruden Bay.
 There was even a tourist halt at the Bullers of Buchan.
 In 1899, the Cruden Bay Hotel opened, connected to the station there by tramway.
 Yet, in less than 50 years, the lack of passengers had turned the whole line into railway offices and wagons awaiting repair.
 Rescue seemed to be at hand when the railways were nationalised in 1948.
-However, the national British Railways Board closed the branch line shortly thereafter, then the mainline in 1964.
+However, the national British Railways Board closed the branch line shortly after nationalisation, then the mainline in 1964.
 This same period also saw the end of the steam tugs and shallow-drafted boats which took goods upstream to Ellon from the quay at Newburgh, where clipper ships and North Sea barges loaded and offloaded.
 Cargoes were getting larger and efficiency was the goal, so these activities were increasingly centralised in Peterhead and Aberdeen.